How To Go Gluten-Free And Dairy-Free

 3. Reduced Chronic Inflammation

 Chronic fatigue is one of the most common signs of gluten sensitivity.
-A gluten-free diet can significantly lower inflammation, reducing the risk of related complications like joint pain, skin conditions, and fatigue.
+A gluten-free diet can significantly reduce inflammation, lowering the risk of related complications such as joint pain, skin conditions, and fatigue.

 4. Better Mental Clarity